Catanscombe/FLASH_tools/README.md

 # FLASH_tools
-Analysis tools for samples process using FLASH for mTB.
+Analysis tools for samples process using FLASH for Mtb.

-1)mapping.py
+1) mapping.py

 	This script will reference map the reads (using bwa mem) to NC_000962.3 Mycobacterium tuberculosis H37Rv, complete genome.
 It will also map the reads to the 50 genes which are targetted for enrichment